-Also, showing the flow capacity of each size will help in cases where the flow is known.
+By showing the flow capacity of each size will help in cases where a set flow is required.
 For example, irrigation, some fire services, and some mechanical systems.

 If the velocity shown is the maximum allowable, then we know that velocity is controlling the pipe size, not the pressure.
-Which means that we have sufficient pressure, which in-turn suggests that we should end up with more pressure at the end point than our desired minimum.
+This means that we will have sufficient pressure, which in-turn suggests that we should end up with more pressure at the end point than our desired minimum.